Group project instructions & rubrics

 This page contains more specific instructions for each project deliverable as well as their point values for grading.
 Each point represents 1 percent of total course grade; i.e. since the final project represents 40% of the final grade, you can think of each point as a percentage of the final grade.
 Ensure your repo is organized from the start so the TAs can easily find your work for marking.

-Your group will prepare a short (5 minute, 5 slides) lightning talk presenting your project proposal.
-You will push a PDF of your slides to your group project repo, and give the oral presentation in class.
-Each group member should present at least one slide.
+Your group will prepare a short written project proposal as a Markdown file called initial_project_proposal.md, adhering to the word count limits below.
+You will meet in class with your project mentors to get feedback on this initial proposal, in order to help you prepare your final proposal.
 Add a link to this file in your main group repo README.md file so the TAs can easily find your work for marking.
 This is a group-level deliverable (one submission per team).

 Rubric: Marks will be based on effective communication of the main ideas of the following four aspects:

-Create a ~one-page proposal (as a Markdown file called final_project_proposal.md).
+Create a written project proposal as a Markdown file called final_project_proposal.md, adhering to the word count limits below.
 This will be an expanded, more detailed description of your project.
-Please make sure that you have incorporated the feedback and comments by the professors/TAs on your proposal lightning talks.
+Please make sure that you have incorporated the feedback and comments by the professors/TAs on your initial proposal.
 Add a link to this file in your main group repo README.md file so the TAs can easily find your work for marking.
 Provide references for any sections as needed.

 Your project proposal includes: